 Visit Your Lender

 After you’ve personally analyzed your financial situation, you should make an appointment with your lender to see if they will pre-approve you for a home loan.
 Getting pre-approved will make the buying process easier once you’ve found the home of your dreams, as well.
 When you visit your lender, they will likely ask you to bring all of your financial documents, bills, and proof of income.
-They will run a credit check and determine your debt-to-income ratio, which is a very important part of the loan-approval process.
+They will run a credit check and determine your debt-to-income ratio, which is a very important part of the loan approval process.
 Your debt-to-income ratio is how much debt you carry in comparison to your income.
 Most lenders require your debt-to-income ratio to be somewhere around 40%, meaning your total debt is no more than 40% of your total income.
 Keep in mind that the allowable percentage of your debt to income can vary from lender to lender.
 Once your lender determines your debt-to-income ratio, they will let you know how much home you can technically afford based on the figure.
 In other words, the amount of money you have left over after all of your monthly bills are paid will affect how much home you can afford.
 Once you are pre-approved, your lender may discuss the various home loan options available to you.

 Types of Loans

 Luckily there are various types of home loans available.
 Depending on your personal financial situation, your lender may suggest a certain type of Mortgage for you.
 Nowadays, a large percentage of new home loans are backed by the federal government and require a much lower down payment amount than conventional mortgages.
-Usually the required down payment amount for an FHA loan is between 3.5% and 5%, instead of 20% for regular mortgages.
+Usually, the required down payment amount for an FHA loan is between 3.5% and 5%, instead of 20% for regular mortgages.
 The Federal Housing Administration (FHA) insures mortgages that are borrowed from an approved lender, meaning lower down payments and often lower interest rates.
 These types of home loans have become increasingly popular ever since the economy took a turn for the worse.
-If you have the funds to put down for a large down payment, you may still qualify for an FHA loan.
+If you have the funds to put down a large down payment, you may still qualify for an FHA loan.
 There are various other home loans available as well, and your lender will be able to help you choose the one that is right for you.

 Other Things to Consider

 You must also consider homeowners insurance and taxes if you are thinking of buying a new home.
 Most lenders are able to combine these things with your actual monthly house payment so you only have to pay one amount for everything.
-But if your annual property taxes are $2400 and home owners insurance is $1800 that will add $350/mo to your mortgage.
+But if your annual property taxes are $2400 and homeowners insurance is $1800 that will add $350/mo to your mortgage.

 Now that you know how to determine how much home you can afford, you should be a little more confident when it comes time to search for a house.
 When you know ahead of time what you can afford to pay, it should make the whole home-buying process a little less stressful.